GRAYgoose124/arshade/README.md

 Run the app wih the following:
     gcade

+# Components
+Components are the building block of an app.
+If a component has a view, then it can generally be selected from the pause menu.

+## Views
 There are a number of views that can be chosen from the pause menu.

-## Views
+The Primary and Pause views are part of the core app.
+The rest are from components.

 ### Meta (unfinished)
 A view selector.
 (Right now the pause menu plays this role)
 ### Wrigger (unfinished)